 Our database has been built entirely of submissions of our members.
-It contains essays, book reviews, reports, analyses, critiques, research papers, theses and dissertations.
+It contains essays, book reviews, reports, analyses, critiques, research papers, theses, and dissertations.
 Each piece is originally written by a member and is placed in the database after a screening process described below.
-Obviously, the quality of submitted works may vary widely, and our members review and comment any work.
+Obviously, the quality of submitted works may vary widely, and our members review and comment on any work.
 Should an essay be poorly written, for example, other members will comment and make suggestions for improvement.
 Thus, the process provides a learning experience for everyone involved, and important information regarding improving academic works is available for all members.
 Works that are consistently rated poorly are deleted.
 The user must understand, however, that even poorly written works can still be useful.
 A poorly written research paper, for example, may actually have wonderfully current and relevant resources that may be used by another student writing on the same topic.

 Once a work is submitted, we review it.
 Until that review is completed, the piece is in the Pending category.
 Any work in this category can be read by others.
-Once reviewed, it is placed in the category of Regular or Super, depending on the academic level, complexity and quality of the work.
+Once reviewed, it is placed in the category of Regular or Super, depending on the academic level, complexity, and quality of the work.

 The process of review and placement into the library is as follows:

 - It is first reviewed for quality, including organizational structure, fluency, style, and language usage.
 A work that is clearly inferior in all ways will be denied.
-A work that contains errors will still be accepted, if there is important content, good references, etc. – things that would be useful to others.
+A work that contains errors will still be accepted if there is important content, good references, etc. – things that would be useful to others.